-With input from staff across the agency and subject matter experts from the U.S. Department of Transportation, along with technical support from the U.S. DOT Volpe Center, NPS is assessing the resource protection, emissions, safety, equity, and visitor experience implications of these emerging mobility technologies and devising policy and program solutions.
+With input from staff across the agency and subject matter experts from the U.S. Department of Transportation (DOT), along with technical support from the U.S. DOT Volpe Center, NPS is assessing the resource protection, emissions, safety, equity, and visitor experience implications of these emerging mobility technologies and devising policy and program solutions.
 Proactively addressing these issues can help parks around the country support visitors and encourage car-free trips, reduce greenhouse gas emissions, protect natural and cultural resources, address logistical and policy issues, and develop a more efficient and nimble transportation system.

 Electric Vehicles and Charging

 The NPS is pursuing vehicle electrification and electric vehicle charging infrastructure to reduce transportation carbon emissions.
 As electric and alternative fuel engines become more common in private passenger cars, it is important for NPS visitors with electric vehicles to have a place to charge their vehicles at and on the way to their destinations.
 The NPS aims to ensure its facilities can accommodate this shift to electric vehicles by planning and installing charging stations in parks, partnering on charging stations in nearby communities, and communicating information about charging infrastructure to visitors.
 NPS is also pursuing opportunities to electrify its own fleet, including its transit vehicles.